 Since LLC's, partnerships and corporations are registered with a specific state, what happens to that registration if your business moves to another state?

 First, consider the laws and types of businesses that can be registered in your new state.
-Each state has different regulations and it allows different business types.
+Each state has different regulations and it allows for different business types.

 You may decide to keep the registration and add the registration for the new state or close out the old state registration.
 If your LLC has several members, this gets more complicated.
 You might consider merging the old LLC into the new one in the new state.

 Be sure to discuss your state-to-state business move with both your attorney and your tax advisor to make sure you are considering all the tax and legal issues in the move.

 Your registered agent is the person or company that accepts legal documents on your behalf.